msametgoksoy/sample_gh_project/README.md

 #####
 documentation branch created and this line added to README.md file
 ###
-second change addet with documentation branch
+second change added with documentation branch
+Third change added with documentation branch